Blog / Account takeover , Fraud analytics , Payment fraud

 To put this issue into perspective, PayPal credentials are now worth more on the dark web than credit card credentials.
 Their value has skyrocketed by a massive 194%.
 Criminals who specialize in PayPal accounts steal their usernames and passwords, which they typically get through phishing or malware campaigns.

-Ideally, you'd able to identify the individual cards in the wallet and ensure that a customer is who they say they are.
+As a merchant, you'd ideally able to identify the individual cards in the wallet and ensure that a customer is who they say they are.
 Unfortunately, outside of your own platform, you have no control over how a wallet is verified.
 But there are a few options you could consider:

 • Adding stronger authentication on top of the wallet authentication